info-201a-sp21/project-DaeunLee123/README.md

 There are 97 features in the data set.

-_What questions (from above) can be answered using the data in this dataset?_
+_What questions (from above) can be answered using the data in this data set?_
 - What is the critical staffing shortage of a certain state from the last 4 days?
 - Which state has the highest number of critical staffing shortages from the last 4 days?